eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-architecture.md

 An Ethereum **node** is a running instance of Ethereum's client software responsible for running the blockchain.

 There are 2 primary types of nodes in Ethereum: execution nodes and beacon nodes.
-Typically, a "node" refers to both types working together.
+Execution Nodes are ran by running Execution client and Beacon Nodes are ran by running the Consensus client.
+Typically, a "full node" refers to both types working together.
 These nodes connect with others to form a decentralized peer-to-peer network that processes Ethereum blocks and transactions.

 When users stake 32 ETH to participate in Ethereum's proof-of-stake consensus mechanism, they use a validator client that connects to their beacon node.
 This special software manages validator keys and duties like producing new blocks and voting on others' blocks.
 Validator clients connect to the Ethereum network through beacon nodes, which rely on execution nodes.